Aligner2024/aligner/README.md

-<h1 align="center"><em>Aligner</em>: Achieving Efficient Alignment through <br>
+<h1 align="center">Achieving Efficient Alignment through Learned Correction  </h1>
-Weak-to-Strong Correction </h1>

-Efforts to align Large Language Models (LLMs) are mainly conducted via Reinforcement Learning from Human Feedback (RLHF) methods.
-However, RLHF encounters major challenges including training reward models, actor-critic engineering, and importantly, it requires access to LLM parameters.
-Here we introduce *Aligner*, a new efficient alignment paradigm that bypasses the whole RLHF process by learning the correctional residuals between the aligned and the unaligned answers.
-Our *Aligner* offers several key advantages.
-Firstly, it is an autoregressive seq2seq model that is trained on the query-answer-correction dataset via supervised learning; this offers a parameter-efficient alignment solution with minimal resources.
-Secondly, the *Aligner* facilitates weak-to-strong generalization; finetuning large pretrained models by *Aligner*'s supervisory signals demonstrates strong performance boost.
-Thirdly, *Aligner* functions as a model-agnostic plug-and-play module, allowing for its direct application on different open-source and API-based models.
-Remarkably, *Aligner*-7B improves 11 different LLMs by 21.9% in helpfulness and 23.8% in harmlessness on average (GPT-4 by 17.5% and 26.9%).
-When finetuning (strong) Llama2-70B with (weak) *Aligner*-13B's supervision, we can improve Llama2 by 8.2% in helpfulness and 61.6% in harmlessness.
-See our dataset and code at https://aligner2024.github.io.
+With the rapid development of large language models (LLMs) and ever-evolving practical requirements, finding an efficient and effective alignment method has never been more critical.
+However, the tension between the complexity of current alignment methods and the need for rapid iteration in deployment scenarios necessitates the development of a model-agnostic alignment approach that can operate under these constraints.
+In this paper, we introduce *Aligner*, a novel and simple alignment paradigm that learns the correctional residuals between preferred and dispreferred answers using a small model.
+Designed as a model-agnostic, plug-and-play module, *Aligner* can be directly applied to various open-source and API-based models with only one-off training, making it suitable for rapid iteration.
+Notably, *Aligner* can be applied to powerful, large-scale upstream models.
+It can even iteratively bootstrap the upstream models using corrected responses as synthetic human preference data, breaking through the model's performance ceiling.
+Our experiments demonstrate performance improvements by deploying the same *Aligner* model across 11 different LLMs, evaluated on the 3H dimensions (helpfulness, harmlessness, and honesty).
+Specifically, *Aligner*-7B has achieved an average improvement of 68.9\% in helpfulness and 23.8\% in harmlessness across the tested LLMs while also effectively reducing hallucination.
+In the Alpaca-Eval leaderboard, stacking *Aligner*-2B on GPT-4 Turbo improved its LC Win Rate from 55.0\% to 58.3\%, surpassing GPT-4 Omni's 57.5\% Win Rate (community report).